OWASP/owasp.github.io/pages/membership-success.md

   <li>And many others...</li>
 </ul>

 <p>Please note, if you elected to NOT join the OWASP Mailing List, you will not recieve our monthly newsletter or notices about upcoming events.
 To change this setting, pleast <a href="https://owasporg.atlassian.net/servicedesk/customer/portal/7/group/18/create/72">Contact Us</a>.
-Unless you unsubcribe from our emails, you will receive notices about upcoming elections and renewal information about your membership.
-If you ever need to check the status of your membership or change your billing information, you can visit the <a href="/manage-membership">Manage Membership</a> page.</p>
+Unless you unsubcribe from our emails, you will receive notices about upcoming elections and renewal information about your membership.  </p>

 </div>
       <aside class="sidebar" role="complementary">